iAmKankan/Data-Gathering-And-Preprocessing/Dimensionality_Reduction/PCA.md

 > #### So how can you find the principal components of a training set?
 * Luckily, there is a standard matrix factorization technique called _Singular Value Decomposition (SVD)_ that can decompose the training set matrix X into the matrix multiplication of three matrices U Σ V ,

+> #### Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.
+The input data is centered but not scaled for each feature before applying the SVD.
 ## References
 ![Light](https://user-images.githubusercontent.com/12748752/126914730-b5b13ba9-4d20-4ebf-b0ed-231af4c8b984.png)
 * Hands-on ML by Aurelien Geron